lexicon06/SP-MapRecovery/README.md

-# Map Recovery Plugin
+# SP-MapRecovery

 ## Description
-The **Map Recovery Plugin** is designed to recover the latest map when the server crashes or is restarted.
+The **SP-MapRecovery** plugin is designed to recover the latest map when the server crashes or is restarted.
 This plugin was created specifically for my own Left 4 Dead 2 (L4D2) server, so it may not work for everyone.

 ## Features
 - Recovers the last played map after a server crash or restart.